Shinobi3456/ReportPageSpeed/README.md

 Author: Vyacheslav Razvodov (shinobi3456@gmail.com)

-Generate a site performance report based on GooglePage Speed’s data. he report is generated in Google Sheets, for a given list of URLs.
+Generate a site performance report based on GooglePage Speed’s data.
+The report is generated in Google Sheets, for a given list of URLs.

 start.py - Creates or updates a report file.